Mary DuBuisson

-Mary DuBuisson is an American politician serving as a member of the Louisiana House of Representatives from the 90th district.
-She assumed office on December 19, 2018.
+Mary DuBuisson is an American politician who served as a member of the Louisiana House of Representatives from the 90th district.
+She represented parts of St. Tammany Parish from December 19, 2018, to January 8, 2024.

 Career

 DuBuisson served as a legislative assistant in the office of State Representative Greg Cromer.
 She was elected to the Louisiana House of Representatives in December 2018, succeeding Cromer.
+On November 18, 2024, DuBuisson was defeated in a runoff election with Brian Glorioso.